-At secondary school, I would always rush to get the front seat at the top of the double decker school bus to watch the changing cloudscapes and see the world like a bird in flight.
-As an art student in Edinburgh I made scribbly sketches of the dramatic winter sunsets from Greyfriars Bridge, and of stormy waters, winds and skies from Portobello beach- on the edges of things.
+During secondary school, I would always rush to the front seat at the top of the double-decker bus to watch the changing cloudscapes and see the world from a bird's-eye view.
+As an art student in Edinburgh, I created scribbly sketches of the dramatic winter sunsets from Greyfriars Bridge and of the stormy waters, winds, and skies from Portobello Beach—on the edges of things.

-I am curious about the elasticity of time and the plurality of memory, gathering sensory experiences.
-Quickly captured plein air drawings become graphic scores for layered soundscapes, the rhythm for time intensive, eccentrically woven tapestries, or captured in sculpted tokens made out of cow parsley, concrete, scrawled words and butterfly wings.
-Pocket poems.
+I am curious about the elasticity of time and the plurality of memory as I gather sensory experiences.
+Quickly captured plein air drawings become graphic scores for layered soundscapes, the basis for time-intensive, eccentrically woven tapestries, or are transformed into sculpted tokens made from cow parsley, concrete, scrawled words, and butterfly wings—these are my pocket poems.
+Whether drawing by moonlight, collaborating with poets, performers, and scientists, or engaging in socially focused projects, I am eccentrically weaving together multi-sensory experiences.

 Public commissions include sculptures in St. Peter’s Place Salisbury, The National Forest (Leicestershire), Cotswold Wildlife Park (Gloucestershire), in Basingstoke, Stratford on Avon and for Denver Museum of Childhood (USA), with sculptural installations for Conran and Chanel in London, Manchester and Dublin.